 This summer, we’re all raring to go and luckily there are plenty of fantastic things on the horizon this June to start the season with a bang.
 Fancy getting your calendar jam-packed again?
 From candlelight concerts to tasty food and drink offerings, you’ll be spoiled for choice when it comes to getting your dose of good grub and culture.
 Check out our guide to some of the best things to do this June in Glasgow.

-“World’s best BBQ” is taking over SWG3 between June 6 and 8, bringing the best of all things meaty to one place.
+“World’s best BBQ” is taking over SWG3 between June 12 and 14, bringing the best of all things meaty to one place.
 Expect open flames, sustainable produce and, of course, one-of-a-kind dishes.
 You can read more about it here.

 Porter & Rye in Finnieston is officially one of the best steak restaurants in the world, and the only Scottish restaurant to have been named one of the best steak restaurants in the world by the World’s Best Steak Restaurants taking 55th place among the 101 list.
 Located on Argyle Street, Porter & Rye offers a meat-ilicious experience with their premium dry-aged large cuts.
 What is more, the restaurant ages and infuses its cuts in an inspired way, where visitors can indulge in something new every time they visit.

 Glasgow Science Festival returns to the city this month and will feature 150+ events in over 40 venues across the city, with a programme filled to the brim with hands-on activities, films, talks, walks, and exhibitions.
-Taking place between June 5 – 15, you can enjoy a free side of science, including venues like Riverside Museum, free family screenings and crafts to name a few of the activities going on in the city.
+Taking place between June 4 – 14, you can enjoy a free side of science, including venues like Riverside Museum, free family screenings and crafts to name a few of the activities going on in the city.
 Plus, you can also join online with ‘Science on the Sofa‘, where there will be dozens of experiments, activities, talks and shows designed to entertain and inspire, all from the comfort of your own sofa.

 Known for its unique menu and absolutely bonkers level of deliciousness in pizzas, Nonna Said in Candleriggs combines Italian classics with creative street food, creating a millennial’s paradise with 90s hip-hop playing non-stop, cartoons on a projector screen and air hockey available every day.
 Nonna’s quirky appreciation for street food is one of its many alluring aspects, and with absolute gems like Carbonara Fritta and Lasagne Fritta with garlic mayo, the starters are as satisfying as they sound.
 Also, if you haven’t already, we beg you to try the Philly Cheesesteak pizza.
 You can thank us later!

-9. Devour an insanely satisfying breakfast muffin at this Woodlands burger joint
+Devour an insanely satisfying breakfast muffin at this Woodlands burger joint

 Burger lovers will rejoice at finding out that El Perro Negro is launching a brand new Breakfast Club Menu.
-You can opt for absolute treats such as the Sausage, Egg and Black Pudding Muffin with a hash brown, cheese and chive, or go for some baked goods, including a variety of doughnuts and cakes. the perfect balance between salty and fatty goodness is going to get anyone ready for the day ahead.
+You can opt for absolute treats such as the Sausage, Egg and Black Pudding Muffin with a hash brown, cheese and chive, or go for some baked goods, including a variety of doughnuts and cakes.
+The perfect balance between salty and fatty goodness is going to get anyone ready for the day ahead.
 A drink selection featuring the much-loved Bloody Marys and the finest brews from Papercup Coffee will sort every breakfast enthusiast out there.

 Gourock Outdoor Pool is open for the summer season, and it is heated up to 29 degrees.
 The spot offers a heated swim with views over the Clyde Estuary, and is part of the Inverclyde Leisure.